jmcp/find-my-electorate/doc/start-here.md

 Useful urls
 -----------

-To determine whether a given point (latitude, longitude) is within an area, I've used the example code for the [evenoddrule][Even-Odd Rule].
+To determine whether a given address is within an electorate, I've used the example code for the [evenoddrule][Even-Odd Rule].

 The [gmapdocs][Google Maps API Developer Guide] is very useful too.